mfragger/MultiTagSystem/README.md

 ## How to use in editor:
 ### Rebuild the tags via MultiTag > Rebuild Tags
-    - this takes in the tags you set in the UnityEditor and puts it in a static class MultiTagTags.
+    - this takes in the tags you set in the UnityEditor and puts it in a static class Tags.
     - this is required each time you add or delete custom tags from the editor.

 ### Add MultiTagComponent to the gameobject.